matthew-brett/pydagogue/_sources/bare_metal_waf.txt

 Another place where lazy node creation is relevant is interpreting the ``children`` attribute of a directory node. ``children`` is a dictionary giving nodes corresponding to the contents of a directory.
-For efficiency, waf doesn't alaways read the filesystem to fill this structure, so you may need to create nodes manually if they have not been read from the filesystem already::
+For efficiency, waf doesn't always read the filesystem to fill this structure, so you may need to create nodes manually if they have not been read from the filesystem already::

     # the whole wscript